Disability and illness

 Despite this, mental health concerns are often not identified and supported in children and young people with a learning disability, as symptoms are frequently mistaken for being part of their learning disability.

 Children and young people with physical disabilities

 Under the Equality Act, disability includes children who have physical disabilities such as sensory impairments (e.g. affecting sight or hearing) and long-term health conditions such as asthma, diabetes, epilepsy and cancer.

-Children and young people with such conditions do not necessarily have SEND (special educational needs and disability), but there is a significant overlap between these children with disabilities and those with SEND.
+Children and young people with such conditions do not necessarily have additional learning needs, but there is a significant overlap between these children with disabilities and those with additional learning needs.